 Did You Know...

-...that approximately 45 million buildings in the United States have unhealthy levels of mold?
-Do you currently have mold behind the walls or mold in the ceilings of your home?
+...that approximately 45 million buildings in the United States have unhealthy mold levels?
+Do you currently have toxic mold behind the walls or black mold in the ceilings of your home?
 Do you suspect that this might be an issue for you?

-If you're concerned about mold in walls or other areas of your house, keep reading.
+Keep reading if you're concerned about mold in walls or other house areas.
 Explained below is everything you need to know about how to detect mold behind drywall.

 What Causes Mold Growth?

-When you first spot mold growing in your home, or start suspecting that it's growing, you might think something like, "How did that get there?" or "What did I do to cause mold growth in my house?"
+When you first spot mold growing in your home or start suspecting it's growing, you might think, "How did that get there?" or "What did I do to cause mold growth in my house?"

 There are plenty of ways that mold can find its way into your house.
-For example, spores can enter through open windows, doorways, or your ventilation system.
-They can also attach themselves to shoes, clothing, or pets and find their way in through these different vehicles.
+For example, spores can enter through open windows, doorways, or your air conditioning system.
+They can also attach themselves to shoes, clothing, or pets and find their way through these different vehicles.

-It's important to note, though, that mold will only grow and spread in areas that are favorable.
-This includes areas that are very moist and provide the mold spores with a steady supply of nutrients.
+It's important to note that mold will only grow and spread in favorable areas.
+This includes very moist sites and provides the mold spores with a steady supply of nutrients.

 Why Is Mold Growth an Issue?

 You know that mold growth is unsightly.
-Do you truly know how potentially dangerous it is to you and your family members' health, though?
+Do you genuinely know how potentially dangerous it is to you and your family members' health?

 The following are some of the most significant health risks that come with long-term mold exposure: